-This rating is in the responsibility domain of AO, and does not impose any requirements.
+This rating is in the responsibility domain of AO, and Wyre does not impose any requirements.
 AO is strongly advised to follow the standards and the requirements imposed by law about Fire resistance.

 EU Consumer Goods label Requirements

 CE - mark